-- · overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving, or recommending to the board of directors for approval, the compensation of our executive officers and directors; - · preparing the compensation committee report that the SEC requires to be included in our annual proxy statement; and - · administering our equity compensation plans.
+- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving, or recommending to the board of directors for approval, the compensation of our executive officers and directors; - · preparing the compensation committee report that the SEC requires to be included in our annual proxy statement, if any; and - · administering our equity compensation plans.

 Our talent and compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 A copy of the charter for our talent and compensation committee is available on our investor relations website at investor.seer.bio.
-In 2021, our talent and compensation committee held five meetings.
+In 2022, our talent and compensation committee held six meetings and acted by unanimous written consent once.